You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Louisiana LLC.
-Once your Articles of Organization is accepted, your business is official and recognized by the state.
+Once your Articles of Organization are accepted, your business is official and recognized by the state.
 But to submit it, you’ll need to pay a $100 fee and, if you want to submit it quicker, $30 for expedited processing as well.
 You only file the Articles of Organization once, so once you make this payment, you won’t have to do so again.

 Business and Professional Licenses